 A “pre-existing condition” clause is a common feature in insurance policies.
 In the context of dental implants, this usually refers to a tooth that was missing before your current insurance plan started.
 If this is your situation, your policy might not cover its replacement, or it may impose a waiting period before benefits kick in.
 It’s important to read your policy carefully for any language about a “missing tooth clause.”
 This doesn’t automatically mean you won’t get any coverage, but it’s a critical piece of information to have as you plan your treatment and budget.

-Waiting Periods and Annual Caps
+How Waiting Periods and Annual Caps Impact Your Costs

 Two other important details in your policy are waiting periods and annual maximums.
 Many plans require you to be enrolled for a specific amount of time—often six months to a year—before they will cover major services like dental implants.
 Additionally, almost every dental plan has an annual maximum, which is the most it will pay for your care in a single year.
 Since the cost of replacing several missing teeth can sometimes exceed this limit, we can help you stage your treatment across two plan years to make the most of your benefits.